-Alan MacCormack is the MBA Class of 1949 Adjunct Professor of Business Administration at the Harvard Business School, a member of the HBS Digital Initiative, and a core faculty member in the new MS/MBA joint degree program.
+Alan MacCormack is the MBA Class of 1949 Adjunct Professor of Business Administration at the Harvard Business School, a member of the HBS Digital Initiative, and a core faculty member in the MS/MBA:Engineering Sciences joint degree program.
 He is an expert in the management of innovation and new product development, with a focus on the design and deployment of digital technologies.
 He is best known for his pioneering work on software development, where his research reveals the benefits of agile processes and the value of modular designs.

 Professor MacCormack’s work has been published in a variety of leading journals, including Management Science, Research Policy, Production and Operations Management (POM), IEEE Software, Harvard Business Review and Sloan Management Review.
 His publications have been recognized on multiple occasions for their contributions to innovation management scholarship.
 He received the 2016 Wickham Skinner Award for the best paper published in POM; the 2013 Maurice Holland Award for the best paper published in Research-Technology Management; and was a finalist for the best paper in Technology and Innovation Management at the 2010 Academy of Management Conference.

 Professor MacCormack teaches extensively in both the MBA program and Executive Education.
 He helped to design and subsequently chaired RC FIELD, a new style of MBA course that develops students’ teamwork abilities through experiential learning.
 He created Entrepreneurship Lab, an MBA elective in which student teams work on customer discovery projects for local startups.
 His innovations in teaching and course development have been recognized several times.
 He received the Greenhill Award for Outstanding Service to the HBS Community in 2013; the Apgar Award for Innovation in Teaching in 2011; and the Outstanding Teacher Award from MIT’s Sloan School of Management in 2009.